 Consider the following questions:

-- How do we harness the collective intelligence to identify key learning and inform next steps?
+• how do we harness the collective intelligence to identify key learning and inform next steps?

-- Can this intelligence further inform our approach to data, be it collection, collation, analysis or dissemination?
+• can this intelligence further inform our approach to data, be it collection, collation, analysis or dissemination?